hwwhww/eth-research/sharding/review/casper_v2.1.md

 ### Beacon chain fork choice rule

-The beacon chain uses the Casper FFG fork choice rule of "favor the chain containing the highest-epoch justified checkpoint".
-To choose between chains that are all descended from the same justified checkpoint, the chain uses "recursive proximity to justification" (RPJ) to choose a checkpoint, then uses GHOST within an epoch.
+The beacon chain uses the Casper FFG fork choice rule of "favor the chain containing the highest-slot-number justified block".
+To choose between chains that are all descended from the same justified block, the chain uses "immediate message driven GHOST" (IMD GHOST) to choose the head of the chain.

 For a description see: **https://ethresear.ch/t/beacon-chain-casper-ffg-rpj-mini-spec/2760**